Hu-Fi/campaign-launcher-action/README.md

     START_DELAY: "3600"
     # Daily trading volume target (in <quote> token)
     DAILY_VOLUME_TARGET: "100000.0"
-    # The token to use for rewards
+    # The token to use for rewards (only HMT and USDT are supported atm)
     REWARD_TOKEN: "HMT"
     # Total rewards amount for the whole campaign duration
     REWARD_AMOUNT: "1000"